Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Methodology

 \subsection{Knowledge-Enhanced Reasoning}

-As shown in Figure \ref{fig:prompt}, we design a prompt that integrates CoT and ICL to optimize the use of pruned knowledge for reasoning.
-The prompt begins by clearly stating the task and instructing the model to answer based on the context.
-If uncertain, the model is directed to output "I don't know" to prevent hallucinations.
-To enhance reasoning capabilities, we include a few-shot example section, where examples are chosen from domains different from domain of the query to reduce overfitting to domain-specific patterns.
-The pruned knowledge and the query are then presented with a CoT instruction, prompting the model to reason step by step.
-Finally, the prompt asks the model to output both its reasoning and a final, well-considered answer, ensuring clarity and accuracy.
+As shown in Figure~\ref{fig:prompt}, we design a prompt that integrates CoT and ICL to optimize the use of pruned knowledge for reasoning.
+The prompt begins by clearly stating the task and instructing the model to answer based on the provided context.
+To mitigate hallucinations, the model is explicitly instructed to respond with “I don’t know” when the retrieved context is insufficient to support a confident and accurate answer.

+To enhance reasoning capabilities, we include few-shot examples drawn from domains different from that of the query, which helps reduce overfitting to domain-specific patterns.
+The pruned knowledge is then presented, followed by the query and a CoT instruction that guides the model to reason step by step maximizing its reasoning potential while mitigating hallucinations.

+Notably, we place the query after the retrieved content rather than before to avoid the lost-in-the-middle phenomenon in long prompts~\cite{liu2024lost}, thereby maintaining the model’s focus on the query.
+The prompt concludes by requesting both the reasoning process and a final, well-considered answer to ensure clarity and reliability.